Strategist,system's thinkeranddesign researcher.

 About

-I’m passionate about using participatory approaches to help drive long-term change.
-I work at the intersection of policy, systemic design, and climate change to help teams understand complexity in practical and inclusive ways.
-My starting point is recognising that silver bullet solutions don't exist.
-And rather, multiple actors and multiple interventions need to work alongside each other.
-In this context, my focus is on enabling clearer decisions and stronger collaboration to increase the likelihood of collectively shifting the needle.
+Typically, my work has been at the intersection of policy, systemic design, and climate change.
+In complex systemic work, my starting point is recognising that silver bullet solutions don't exist.
+Rather, multiple actors and multiple interventions need to work alongside each other.
+In this context, my focus is on enabling stronger collaboration to increase the likelihood of collectively shifting the needle.

 I'm guided by the below values, which shape how I work and the type of projects I want to contribute to: